 second letter asking to report within the next 10 days.
 If the other driver

-fails to do so, we will assess fault based on the information available.
+fails to do so, we will assess responsibility based on the information available.

 Report to your private insurance company if you damaged your own vehicle only.